mandiant/synfulknock/README.md

 ## Installation

-Please see readme files in each directory.
+Please see readme files in each directory.<br>
 **Note:  The NSE script was tested on a Kali 2.0 VM--other distros may have strange dependency issues**

 ## Contributions